 - The heart of this cooling system is a compressor, which pumps and compresses the refrigerant.

 - This forces it to circulate throughout the entire system.
-The higher the pressure is, the more the temperature increase.
 A compressed refrigerant (in a gaseous form) is transferred by pipe to the condenser, where it is cooled.
 The refrigerant’s heat is received by the air around the condenser (exchanger).
 The refrigerant now changes its form from gas to liquid due to its temperature drop and pressure.

 Condensed refrigerant runs through the de-watering filter.
 This absorbs the steam that could otherwise find its way into the drier when it is maintained.
-After going through the filter, the liquid then runs through a throttle (which is an expanding valve or capillary).
+After going through the filter, the liquid then runs through a throttle.
+This is an expanding valve or capillary.

 The throttle’s flow resistance causes a pressure difference.
-This makes the refrigerant expand and then evaporate.
-In an opposite reaction from condensation, evaporation creates a drop in temperature and pressure.
-Due to this phenomenon, the air releases its heat to the refrigerant, thus allowing it to evaporate.
-The air temperature then drops below the dew point, making the excess humidity condense and collect on the walls of the condenser.
-Then the expanded refrigerant is taken in again by the compressor and the entire cycle begins again.
+Hence this makes the refrigerant expand and then evaporate.
+In an opposite reaction to condensation, evaporation creates a drop in temperature and pressure.
+Due to this phenomenon, the air releases its heat into the refrigerant.
+This allows it to evaporate.
+The air temperature then drops below the dew point.
+Thus it makes the excess humidity condense and collect on the walls of the condenser.
+Thereafter the expanded refrigerant is taken in again by the compressor and the entire cycle begins again.